 \end{definition}

-If the boundary $ \partial \S $ is nonempty and particles hit the boundary, then $ \dmu $ would contain a term arising from the boundary condition.
-For example, if the Neumann boundary condition is imposed on the boundary, then there would be local time-type drifts.
-In this sense, it would be more natural to suppose that $ \dmu $ are distributions rather than $ \dmu \in L_{\mathrm{loc}}^1(\muone )$.
-Instead, we will later assume that particles never hit the boundary, and the above formulation is thus sufficient in the present situation.
-It would be interesting to generalize the theory including the case with the boundary condition; however, we do not pursue this here.
+If the boundary $ \partial \sS $ is nonempty and particles hit the boundary, then $ \dmu $ would contain a term arising from the boundary condition.
+For example, if the Neumann boundary condition is imposed on the boundary, then there would be a local time-type drift.
+In this sense, it would be more natural to suppose that $ \dmu $ is a distribution rather than $ \dmu \in L_{\mathrm{loc}}^1(\muone )$.
+Instead, we shall later assume that particles never hit the boundary, and the above formulation is thus sufficient in the present situation.
+It would be interesting to generalize the theory, including the case with the boundary condition; however, we do not pursue this here.

-A sufficient condition for the explicit expression of the logarithmic derivative of random point fields is given in \cite[Theorem 45]{o.isde}.
-Using this, one can obtain the logarithmic derivative of random point fields appearing in random matrix theory such as sine$_{\beta } $, Airy$_{\beta }, $ ($ \beta=1,2,4$), Bessel$_{2,\alpha } $ ($ 1\le \alpha $), and the Ginibre random point field (see Examples \ref{e:2sin}--\ref{e:24} below).
-In the case of canonical Gibbs measures with Ruelle-class interaction potentials, one can easily calculate the logarithmic derivative employing Dobrushin-Lanford-Ruelle (DLR) equation (see \lref{l:Z1}).
+A sufficient condition of the explicit expression of the logarithmic derivative of random point fields is given in \cite[Theorem 45]{o.isde}.
+Using this, one can obtain the logarithmic derivative of random point fields appearing in random matrix theory such as sine$_{\beta } $, Airy$_{\beta }, $ ($ \beta=1,2,4$), Bessel$_{2,\alpha } $ ($ 1\le \alpha $), and the Ginibre random point field (see \lref{l:W2}, \cite{o.rm2,o-t.airy}, \cite{h-o.bes}, \ \lref{l:33}, respectively).
+For canonical Gibbs measures with Ruelle-class interaction potentials, one can easily calculate the logarithmic derivative employing Dobrushin-Lanford-Ruelle (DLR) equation (see \lref{l:W8}).